ellisimo03/Genetic_algorithm_BLXa/README.md

 implementing a ‘Blend Crossover’ which will encourage a range of different offspring produced and reduce the likelihood of the GA prematurely converging due to population lacking in diversity.

+There are two files, one with the Blend Crossover and another with an Arithmeitic Crossover.
+You can compare the two and also see the difference in performances.